SStyles93/blog/_posts/2024-02-16-UnrealStylizedShaders.md

 ![]({{ site.baseurl }}/assets/images/ueshaderwork/VT_MakeMAT.PNG "Virtual Texturing make material"){: width="100%"}

-That `Runtime Virtual Texture Output` node took all the parameters from the `Break Material Attributes` node except from the `Normal` that was translated from [Tagent Space](https://en.wikipedia.org/wiki/Tangent_space) to [World Space](https://learnopengl.com/Getting-started/Coordinate-Systems#:~:text=The%20coordinates%20in%20world%20space,preferably%20in%20a%20realistic%20fashion) and the `WorldHeight` that took the `Y` axis of the `Absolute World Position` with a `Mask` node.
+That `Runtime Virtual Texture Output` node took all the parameters from the `Break Material Attributes` node except from the `Normal` that was translated from [Tangent Space](https://en.wikipedia.org/wiki/Tangent_space) to [World Space](https://learnopengl.com/Getting-started/Coordinate-Systems#:~:text=The%20coordinates%20in%20world%20space,preferably%20in%20a%20realistic%20fashion) and the `WorldHeight` that took the `Y` axis of the `Absolute World Position` with a `Mask` node.

 ![]({{ site.baseurl }}/assets/images/ueshaderwork/VT_RTVT.PNG "Virtual Texturing Run-time Virt.Texturing"){: width="100%"}

 #### Setup, integration and use
 - Setup in UE landscape
 - VT Layers
-- Lanscape Tools
+- Landscape Tools
 - Material usage (grass)

 #### Final result